RoboticsLabURJC/2020-phd-ruben-lucas/docs/_pages/home.md

   - image_path: /assets/images/cover/about.jpg
     alt: "Resources"
     title: "Resources"
     excerpt: "More information about the project.
-References used, guides, articles, etc."
+References used, guides, articles, etc"
     url: "/about/"
     btn_class: "btn--primary"
     btn_label: "Learn more"